scheuclu/scheuclu.github.io/content/posts/statistic_lies.md

 The above is the crux of the Simpsons paradox.
 Even using the exact same raw-data.
 By simply grouping the data differently, one can obtain seemingly opposite insights.
 You can think of it as the gerrymandering of statistics ;)

 In fact, I did not fully make up the above data, but took inspiration from the [Berkeley admission data](https://en.wikipedia.org/wiki/Simpson's_paradox#Examples).

+### How does this happen?

+To understand what is going on here, I prepared a little plot below.
+The bar charts show the distribution of male and female applications.
+The black line shows the acceptance ratio per department.
+If you will, the "difficulty" of getting into any of these appartments.

+In essence, males and females have drastically different preference in their choice of study department.
+So, while female applicants are favoured in every single department, the vast majority of them applied to the very competitive departments with very low acceptance ratios.
+Males on the other hand, stongly favoured the "easy" departments.
+In Berkleys case, those were the engineering departments.
+So, even though males were still disadvantaged there, the fact that so many of them applied to department A and B, leads to there being more men in the university overall.

+{{< plotly json="/plots/simpsons.json" height="400px" >}}

+<div class="boxInfo">The Simpsons paradox shows that a trend that might show up in data that is put into grups, can disappear or even reverse when the groups ar combined.
+This is critical to understand if you want to interpret data correctly.</div>

 <!-- <div class="boxBell">Disclaimer</div>
 <div class="boxCheck">Check</div>